Seghole Bridge is a Grade II listed building in the Pendle local planning authority area, England. First listed on 8 December 2015. Bridge.

 Description

-A single span bridge constructed of lightly dressed rubble stonework spanning Trawden Brook.
-The bridge comprises a segmental arch with neatly laid roughly wedge-shaped voussoirs.
-The later extension is set at roughly 45 degrees to the original and is executed in similar dressed rubble stonework.
+Seghole Bridge is a bridge that dates from the medieval or post-medieval period and was extended before 1844.
+It features a single span constructed of lightly dressed rubble stonework that spans Trawden Brook.
+The bridge has a segmental arch made with neatly laid, roughly wedge-shaped voussoirs.
+The later extension is positioned at approximately 45 degrees to the original structure and is made of similar dressed rubble stonework.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.